DRESS FOR SUCCESS

 The Goal

-Redesign DFSWDC’s mobile website to help women access support that helps them achieve their career goals
+Redesign DFSWDC’s mobile website to help women access support that helps them achieve their career goals despite any external circumstances.

 The Process